rockneverendz/AACS3134-IS-Development/README.md

 https://search.maven.org/artifact/com.google.code.gson/gson/2.8.5/jar
 Right side should there's a download button, click and select jar.

+## Project Structure

+Project design and database scripts should be in the folder `./structure`
+Try to make root directory clean as possible tnx.

-## Using DBII to initialize images
+## Steps to iniitailize canteenDB

+1. Run `/structure/database/deleteTables.sql` (If there's any table on the database)
+2. Run `/structure/database/createTables.sql`
+3. Run `/structure/database/insertRecords.sql` (This might take a while, made wholeheartedly by @Soocyang)
-Run `/src/java/DBII.java` to insert image into Database.
+4. Run `/src/java/DBII.java` (Insert image into database)

 ## Settings up Environment Variable for servers
 Why environment variable?